The San Juan Basin is home to the highest concentration of methane pollution in the United States.

 What is the methane hotspot?

 Methane (CH4) is a colorless, non-toxic, and highly flammable greenhouse gas.
 When burned, it turns into carbon dioxide.
-Methane is emitted by natural sources such as wetlands, and through human activities, primarily oil and gas drilling and the raising of livestock.
+Methane is emitted by natural sources such as wetlands, and through human activities, primarily oil and gas drilling, coal mining and the raising of livestock.
 Methane is the primary component of natural gas, a fuel used for electricity generation that also contains other gases and volatile organic compounds (VOCs).
 The methane hotspot negatively impacts our communities here in the Southwest for some of the reasons listed below:

 Methane alone is not a direct public health issue, but it is commonly associated with the concurrent release of volatile organic compounds (VOCs) and other toxic pollutants.
 These pollutants are linked to cancer, respiratory diseases and neurological damage.